How 3D Printed Casts heal Fractures

 A bone fracture or broken limb needs to be set with a cast to keep bones in alignment, protect the limb, facilitate faster healing, recovery and prevent chronic pain.
 While healing time may vary between individuals and injuries, average recovery times are around six to eight weeks.

-Your healthcare provider may use computerized tomography (CT) scans, X-rays, or magnetic resonance imaging (MRI) to diagnose your condition.
-These methods can help determine what type of fracture you have and what treatment suits you best.
+Healthcare providers may use computerized tomography (CT) scans, X-rays, or magnetic resonance imaging (MRI) to diagnose a patient’s condition.
+These methods can help determine what type of fracture the patient has and what treatment to pursue.

 Traditional methods for placing casts on fractures use plaster or fiberglass.
-However, this type of cast has a few disadvantages that may be better addressed using a 3D printed cast.
+However, this type of cast has a many disadvantages that may be better addressed using a 3D printed cast.

 What is a 3D printed cast?
 How may it help in the recovery of your fracture?
 This article addresses these questions and explores the benefits of this new casting method in bone fracture recovery.

-ActivArmor has developed 3D printed casts to address the limitations of traditional casts.
+ActivArmor developed 3D printed casts to address the limitations of traditional casts.

 To make a 3D printed cast, you must get an accurate 3D external image of the body part.
 ActivArmor uses iPhone hardware and software to make this imaging process available to everyone.
 Then a custom design must be done for each patient – based on their doctor’s prescription for their injury, and fitted exactly to their native anatomy to ensure precise immobilization and comfort.